lxschwalb/invisible_wah/README.md

 MIDIUSB, CapacitiveSensor

 #### Tips:
-If arduino is to be used, create a new project and copy the contents of main.cpp into the .ino file Change sendPin and receivePin according to the physical pins used in the schematic.
+If arduino is to be used, create a new project and copy the contents of main.cpp into the .ino file.
+Change sendPin and receivePin according to the physical pins used in the schematic.
 Change midiMessage to the desired midi control change controlled by the expression pedal.